irrwahn/ffpreview/README.md

 To run `ffpreview.py` you will need Python version >= 3.7 installed, plus the PyQt5 python bindings for Qt5.

-As a hard requirement, ffpreview relies on the `ffmpeg` program to generate the still frame thumbnails.
+As a hard requirement, FFpreview relies on the `ffmpeg` program to generate the still frame thumbnails.
 To make full use of the interactive aspects you will need a video player application that can be started from the command line.
-The `mpv` player is highly recommended, as it readily accepts all options passed by ffpreview.
+The `mpv` player is highly recommended, as it readily accepts all options passed by FFpreview.
 Other video players (like e.g.
 `vlc`) may only provide slightly degraded functionality.

-Additionally, ffpreview will use `ffprobe` (if available) to perform the initial video file analysis, but will gracefully fall back to `ffmpeg` for that purpose too, should `ffprobe` fail.
+Additionally, FFpreview will use `ffprobe` (if available) to perform the initial video file analysis, but will gracefully fall back to `ffmpeg` for that purpose too, should `ffprobe` fail.